adityavkk/N-Body-Simulations/README.md

     force b (Exter (Leaf _ _)) = A 0 0
     ```
 - _Case 2:_ If the BarnesTree is an external node with a body in it,
-          we calculated the force exerted by it like we would any other particle
+          we calculate the force exerted by the body in it

     ```haskell
     force b (Exter n)